What does it feel like when ribs are broken? Changes in the area of the rib injury

 Treatment

-Doctors begin to treat the fracture with anesthesia.
-Paravertebral anesthesia or conduction blockade of intercostal spaces is used.
+Doctors begin treating the fracture with pain relief.
+Paravertebral anesthesia or conductive intercostal blockade is used.

 Uncomplicated injury with 1 or 2 broken ribs does not require hospitalization and is treated conservatively.
-An immobilizing bandage is not used to avoid restriction of chest excursion and the risk of developing congestive pneumonia.
-In addition, the absence of the need for a bandage is explained by the low probability of displacement of fragments, since they are closely associated with the periosteum.
+An immobilizing bandage is not used to avoid limiting chest excursion and the risk of developing congestive pneumonia.
+In addition, the lack of need for a bandage is explained by the low probability of displacement of fragments, since they are closely connected to the periosteum.

 Principles of treatment of a single uncomplicated fracture: